fidergo-stephane-gourichon/source_to_executable_quick/README.md

 It makes sense that `CMake` keeps those steps manual because it is a generic tool, and there's no generic answer to those steps.

-But in your context, you probably have generic answers to what `CMake` needs.
+But in your context, you probably have *your* usual answers to what `CMake` needs.
 So, why not write those answers once and for all?

 ## Situation after/with this tool